dmnsgn/canvas-record/README.md

 Note:

+- WebCodecs encoderOptions allow different codecs to be used: VP8/VP9/AV1/HEVC.
+See [media-codecs](https://github.com/dmnsgn/media-codecs) to get a codec string from human readable options and check which ones are supported in your browser with [github.io/media-codecs](https://dmnsgn.github.io/media-codecs/).
 - WebCodecs 5-10x faster than H264MP4Encoder and 20x faster than FFmpeg (it needs to mux files after writing png to virtual FS)
 - FFmpeg (mp4 and webm) and WebCodecs (mp4) have a AVC maximum frame size of 9437184 pixels.
 That's fine until a bit more than 4K 16:9 @ 30fps.
 So if you need 4K Square or 8K exports, be patient with H264MP4Encoder (which probably also has the 4GB memory limit) or use Frame encoder and mux them manually with FFmpeg CLI.
 - MP4Wasm is embedded from [mp4-wasm](https://github.com/mattdesl/mp4-wasm/) for ease of use (FFmpeg will require `encoderOptions.corePath`)